xxmawhu/HadronInfo/README.md

 However, it's both luck and terrible that we have many short-life particle, `Lambda`, `Ks` , `eta`, `phi`, `omega`,...

-This motevita us to create this package, `make people access to the short-life particle easyly and reliably and save our life`
+This motevita us to create this package, `"to make people access to the short-life particle easyly and reliably and save our life"`

 ## How
 We find that the detector can only see `track` and `shower`, which like two